ttompk/als/.ipynb_checkpoints/readme-checkpoint.md

-# Predict length of survival of ALS subjects
+# Predicting Length of Survival of ALS Subjects

 Amyotrophic Lateral Sclerosis - aka ALS, Lou Gehrig’s Disease, Motor Neuron Disease

 ## Project Overview

 Using machine learning, several predictive models were built to determine the length of time from onset of disease until death in ALS subjects.
-A random forest regression model was ultimately chosen as it provided the best performance.
-The model can predict the day of death with an abolute error of 149 days, an R-squared of 0.75, and accuracy of 83%.
-The model requires information from the onset of disease and functional assessments taken since onset.
-As a result, the model cannot predict the length of survival at the time of diagnosis alone, unless a functional assessment has been made.
+The final model was a random forest regression model that can predict the day of death with an abolute error of 149 days, an R-squared of 0.75, and accuracy of 83%.
+The model requires information about the onset of disease and functional assessments taken since onset.
+An interactive html tool allows a user to enter a subject's demographic and functional data and retrieve a prediction.

 ### ALS